 "A business or interest in a business, or shares in or securities of a company, are not relevant business property if the business or, as the case may be, the business carried on by the company consists wholly or mainly of one or more of the following, that is to say, dealing in securities, stocks or shares, land or buildings or making or holding investments."

 "Wholly or mainly" is read by the courts as "more than 50%", but the exercise is not a strict mathematical one.
 It is an overall qualitative assessment of the business in the round: time spent on different activities, economic value generated by each, capital tied up in each, and the character of the business as a third party would see it.
 The default direction of section 105(3) is against BPR.
-An estate claiming relief on a property business has to demonstrate positively that the trading activities preponderate over the holding-as-an-investment element; the burden is on the estate.
-For residential letting, the operator's activities are presumptively investment activities, and the relief is presumptively denied.
+An estate claiming relief on a property business has to show positively that the trading activities outweigh the holding-as-an-investment element, and the burden sits with the estate.
+For residential letting, the activities are presumed to be investment activities, so the relief is presumed denied.

 What Pawson actually decided, in one paragraph

 Pawson is the spine of every BPR analysis for property businesses since 2013.
 The asset was a single furnished holiday letting bungalow on the Suffolk coast, run as a holiday-let business through a small partnership.
 Mrs Pawson personally undertook marketing, taking bookings, cleaning between guests, providing heating and hot water, supplying a welcome pack, and being on-call to respond to guest queries.
 Henderson J held those services were not "of such a nature and extent that they prevented the business from being mainly one of holding an investment".
 The activities every property letting business undertakes (finding occupants, collecting rent, spending on repairs, maintaining the property, keeping it insured) are incidental to investment, not separate trading activities, and they do not displace the investment character of the business.
-The full case-law deep-dive, including the post-Pawson cases Green [2015] UKFTT 334 and Vigne [2018] UKUT 0357, and the IHTM25277 to IHTM25280 series, is on our case-law companion page Serviced Accommodation and BPR: Clearing the Pawson Trading Threshold.
-The Pawson sentence above is the only sentence you need on this page.
+If your operation sits near the boundary, the deeper case law (the post-Pawson decisions Green [2015] UKFTT 334 and Vigne [2018] UKUT 0357, and the IHTM25277 to IHTM25280 series) is set out in Serviced Accommodation and BPR: Clearing the Pawson Trading Threshold.
+For pure buy-to-let, that one Pawson holding is all you need.

 Three instincts that look like they should unlock BPR, and do not